collectiverealms/collectiverealms/ta.md

 This snapped Morlo out of his trance.
 “Oh… I eh… I can help with that.”
 He said.
 Froogly looked up at him from under his bushy eyebrows and waited expectantly.
 Morlo pulled his Spell Book from his robes, opened it to the correct page, and muttered a short incantation.

-“Vella Oreh Malladeen Incine!” he said, swirling his fingers as he did so.
+“*Vella Oreh Malladeen Incine!*” he said, swirling his fingers as he did so.
 The logs caught fire and were soon burning brightly.

 Froogly smiled at this, seeing it as a good conversation starter as well as a quick and easy way to get the fire going.
 “Thank you!
 That’s mighty handy.
 What’s your name, sir?”

 “Morlo,” he replied, “of the Circle of Magi.”

 “Hmm…” said Froogly, placing a few small mushrooms in the pot before walking down a small passage at the back of the cave.
 He returned a few moments later bearing an upturned helmet, water brimming inside it.
-Her poured the water into the pot, and began to stir with the blade of a large knife.
+Her poured the water into the pot and began to stir with the blade of a large knife.
 Morlo’s mind was bursting with questions, so he asked, “Have you been here long?”

 “Oooh, yes,” said Froogly.
 “Decades.
 At least, I think so.
 I’ve been here long enough to grow old, and that’s decade in my book!” he laughed a little, before poking one of the mushrooms and tasting it on the end of the knife.
 “It’s been a long time since I’ve seen another person, I can tell you that.”

 Morlo sat down by the fire and asked another question.
 “Who are you?”
 It was a fairly straightforward one which Morlo realized he had not yet asked.

 “Now that I can tell you,” said Froogly.
 “I was once called…er… Oh, what was it they used to call me… Ah, yes, I remember.
-I was once called Kihirotar, Champion of the Gray Keep!”
+I was once called *Kihirotar, Champion of the Gray Keep*!”
 He illustrated his point by pulling the knife from the pot and holding it aloft.
 He was old and frail, and the knife still had a mushroom on the end, so the dramatic effect was lost somewhat.
 After standing like that for a moment, he sighed and lowered his knife back into the pot and resumed his tedious stirring.
 “But that was before I ended up here.
 I’m just Froogly now.
 I decided to go back to using my born name once I realized that no one was around to call me by my heroic one.”

 Morlo grew quiet and look at the fire for a moment.
 He saw that the logs were in fact just the stalks of giant mushrooms.
-He sighed, and spoke.
+He sighed and spoke.
 “Morlo is my hero name.
 I’ve never told this to anyone, but I might as well, seeing as how it doesn’t matter anymore.”
 Froogly lifted his eyebrows and watched Morlo.
 Morlo sighed again, then said, “My real name is Frippy Longfoot.”
 Saying his real name sounded strange in his mouth, it having gone unused for so long.

 After a moment of shared silence, Froogly suddenly laughed a dusty and warm laugh.
 Frippy joined in too, glad to be rid of the burden.